richardtvu/data-structures-algorithms/ctci/big-o-ch-6.md

 }
 ```

+##### How does the program work according to Gayle?

+How many times does `permutation` get called in its base case?
+- n!.
+For a string with 5 characters, the first character has 5 options, the second character can be 4 options, ... the last character has one option for which character it can be.
+THus, 5x4x3x2x1, which is 5!.

+How many times does permutation get called before its base case?

+- Gayle says that there are n! leaves from above, and that each leaf has a path of length `n` , so the max number of function calls is `n * n!`.

+What is the runtime for each function call?
+    - What is the runtime of line 7, `System.out.println(prefix)`?
+        - O(n), where `n` is the number of characters in the `prefix`.
+    - What is the runtime of line 10 and line 11?
+        ```java
+        String rem = str.substring(0, i) + str.substring(i+1);
+        permutation(rem, prefix + str.charAt(i));
+        ```
+        - O(n) combined.
+Line 10 creates a substring of length (n-1).
+Line 11 adds a character to prefix, so there are `n` characters to be added, so O(n) for adding to strings.
+    - Therefore, each function call will do O(n) work.

+What is the total runtime?
+- `Permutation` is called at most O(n * n!) and each call requires O(n) time.
+Therefore the total runtime is less than O(n<sup>2</sup>*n!).

 How does the program work?
 - A `str` is input into the `permutation(str)` function, which then calls another `permutation(str, prefix)` function.
 - This second `permutation()` variant is a recursive function.